hatdeck/azvaccines/README.md

 ## NOTES:

-The syntax <some text> means you have to replace that text with something you have chosen.
+1. Syntax: The syntax \<some text\> means you have to replace that text with something you have chosen.
 For example if you're supposed to run the command `mv <path to file> /user/local/bin` you need to find the path to the file in question (e.g., `~/Downloads/vaccine_download`) and run the following:
 `mv ~/Downloads/vaccine_download /usr/local/bin`.
 Do not include the angle brackets in the command you type into a terminal session.

-The launch agent is written to run at 12:15 pm your local time each day.
+2. Checking file timestamp: The launch agent is written to run at 12:15 pm your local time each day.
 This is to allow enough time for ADHS to update the file for the day.
-The script checks the file metadata to be sure that it has been updated the same day the script is run.
-It will still download the file if it is old, but it will alert you to that fact in the log, and keep trying every 30 minutes for 2 hours until the ADHS updates the file.
+The script checks the file metadata to be sure that it has been updated the sameday the script is run.
+It will still download the file if it is old, but it will alert you to that fact in the log, and keep trying every 30 minutes for 4 hours until the ADHS updates the file.
 If ADHS has not updated the file by the 5th try, you will see a starred box in the log file telling you to run it manually again if you'd like.
 Step 4 below shows how to run the launch agent manually.

+3. Running on a sleeping computer: If your machine is sleeping when the script is scheduled, it will run the next time the computer wakes up.
+If your machine sleeps at some point during a 30 minute interval between download attempts, the counter that sets that 30 min interval will also pause, and may not restart.
+The solution here is to kickstart it (see troubleshooting).
+If your machine regularly sleeps between 12:15 and 4:15, you may want to change the start time, interval between retries, or number of retries.

 ## Steps